webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

    npx vaah cms:m-make seed <module-folder-name> <seeder-name>
   ```

   Seeds file will be generated under `Database/Seeders`.
-  Or
-  we can use json files to seed data into tables.
+Or we can use json files to seed data into tables.
+  To use a json file, create a json file under `<module-folder>/Database/Seeds/json` folder.
   Example:
   <img :src="$withBase('/images/module-json-seed-file.png')" alt="module-json-seed-file">